phoenixBPhoenix phoenix

 Seroquel (quetiapine fumarate):

 One of the great advantages of this medication is that it usually starts working in about one and a half hours, and can therefore be very helpful in treating acute mania.
-The medication may take longer to exhibit beneficial effects in some people due to symptoms and other factors.
-Side effects are relatively mild and may include dizziness, drowsiness, constipation, dry mouth, hypotension (abnormally low blood pressure) and indigestion.
+The medication may take longer to exhibit beneficial effects in some people due to the severity of symptoms and other factors.
+Side effects are relatively mild and may include dizziness, drowsiness, constipation, dry mouth, hypotension (abnormally low blood pressure), and indigestion.

 Clozaril (clozapine):

-Clozaril has been found to improve symptoms in 50-60% of people in which standard antipsychotic medications were ineffective.
-This medication can, however, cause the serious disorder agranulocytosis.
+Clozaril has been found to improve symptoms in 50-60% of people who have failed to respond to other antipsychotic medications.
+However, this medication can cause a potentially serious disorder called agranulocytosis.
 For this reason, a baseline white blood count and differential count are required before treatment can begin.
-Blood work should also be repeated regularly throughout therapy and for four weeks after discontinuing the medication.
-The combination of Lithium and Clozapine may cause seizures and confusion.
-Cigarette smoking may increase the rate at which the liver breaks down Clozapine, altering dosage requirements.
-Some side effects that may go away during treatment are rapid heartbeat, low blood pressure, dizziness, fainting, drowsiness, salivation, constipation.
+Blood work should also be repeated regularly throughout therapy and for four weeks after discontinuing the antipsychotic medication.
+The combination of lithium and clozapine may cause seizures and confusion.
+Cigarette smoking may increase the rate at which the liver breaks down clozapine, altering dosage requirements.
+Side effects are usually temporary and include rapid heartbeat, low blood pressure, dizziness, fainting, drowsiness, salivation, and constipation.

 Traditional Antipsychotics: